-Here's how to free up space in Google Photos!
+How to free up space with Google Photos

-- Tap the three-line icon in the upper left corner.
+- Tap your user profile icon in the upper right corner.